wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 Customers often tell us that they want to make sure they don't exceen their committed monthly PPS (points per second).
 Follow these steps to monitor usage and take corrective action.

-1. The new `PPS Tanzu Observability P95 Usage vs. Committed` dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
+1. The new `Committed Rate and Monthy Usage (PPS P95) vs. Committed` dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
 You can add alerts to charts in this dashboard to get notifications.
 2. If you need to reduce usage, you have several options:
-   * Start examining ingestion from the Wavefront Usage and Proxy Metrics dashboard.
+   * Start examining ingestion from the Wavefront Service and Proxy Data dashboard.
 The [internal metrics](wavefront_monitoring.html#internal-metrics-overview) shown in this dashboard highlight
-   * Use the **Wavefront Metrics Breakdown** dashboard to drill down into the metrics.
+   * Use the **Wavefront Namespace Usage Explorer** dashboard to drill down into the metrics.
 Wavefront automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, and this dashboard presents the metrics in an easy-to-use way.
    * Finally, if you suspect that much of your usage comes from certain accounts (human or service accounts) consider setting up one or more ingestion policies.
 With these policies in place, each account cannot consume more than the rate that is preset in the policy.